Want to make the best chicken fajitas at home tonight? Use this quick and easy chicken fajita marinade and make it happen!

 This is a super easy marinade that comes together in less than a minute.
 Grab a bowl, a whisk, and those marinade ingredients because we are about to make this:

-- To a medium bowl, add the olive oil, lime juice, and seasonings.
+- To a medium bowl or zip bag, add the olive oil, lime juice, and seasonings.
 Whisk until incorporated.

 How easy is that?!
 You can even watch how this recipe comes together in the video below: